Getting Started with the Cycles MCP Server

 Where do I get my API key?

-API keys are created through the Cycles Admin Server (port 7979) and always start with cyc_live_.
+API keys are created through the Cycles Admin Server (port 7979).
+Use a runtime API key such as cyc_live_....
 If your stack is already running with a tenant, create one directly:

 curl -s -X POST http://localhost:7979/v1/admin/api-keys \